 8. Visit Xing Ping

-Xing Ping holds one of the most picturesque views of Guilin/Yangshuo.
+Xing Ping holds one of the most picturesque views of Yangshuo and Guiling.
 Here the Li River bends around a peninsula with tall mountains on all sides.
-Its an ancient village along the Li River between Guilin and Yangshuo.
-The village been remodeled with small shops and restaurants for travelers to browse before visiting the scenic area along the river.
+It’s an ancient village along the Li River between Guilin and Yangshuo.
+The village has been remodeled with small shops and restaurants for travelers to browse before visiting the scenic area along the river.

 When approaching the river area, you’ll be able to buy tickets to board a cruise ship or a motorized raft that will take you around the peninsula to see the views from the water.

 To get to Xing Ping, you can take a 45-minute bus ride from the Yangshuo Bus Station.

 9. Hike a Mountain